krbrennan/git-team/README.md

 git branch
 ```

-See all remote (remote meaning branches that everyone on the team has made) branches:
+See all remote branches (remote meaning branches that everyone on the team has made):
 ```terminal
 git branch -r
 ```

-create a new branch:
+create a new branch and switch into it:
 ```terminal
 git checkout -b whatever-you-want-to-call-your-branch
 ```